Science, Mathematics & Psychology Majors

 Rider graduates holding degrees in science, mathematics or psychology are always in demand; recent graduates are currently employed in government, business, healthcare and non-profit sectors.

 Internships / Co-Ops

 While many students pursue research opportunities at Rider, others engage in internships and professional co-op experiences in medical, government and education settings.

 The academic rigor and focus of Rider’s undergraduate programs provided our recent alumni with an excellent foundation admission to these excellent graduate and professional schools.

 Study Abroad Opportunities

 In addition to traditional study abroad experiences, Rider offers short-term, faculty-led programs that focus on topics of special interest to majors in science, mathematics and psychology, such as sustainability and the environment.

-Average salary reported for math and science majors in 2011 by the National Association of Colleges and Employers.
+Average salary reported for math, science and psychology majors in 2014 by the National Association of Colleges and Employers.